lalagarali/portfolio/README.md

 **Central Tendency Measures**: These are values that summarize the data.
 Arithmetic mean, median, mode, and quartiles are measures of central tendency.

+**Arithmetic Mean**: The arithmetic mean is the value obtained by adding all the values in a series and dividing by the number of values.

+**Median**: The median is the value that divides a series into two equal parts when the series is arranged in ascending or descending order.
+It is the middle value in the ordered list.

+   If the series is symmetric, meaning the values in the dataset are close to each other, it is appropriate to use the arithmetic mean as the representative value.
+However, if the series is not symmetric, the median should be preferred.
+If the arithmetic mean and median values are close to each other, the series is considered symmetric.

 **Correlation**: A statistical measure that describes the extent to which two variables are related.

 **Data Cleaning**: The process of preparing data by fixing or removing incorrect, incomplete, or duplicate data.